Lebanon's Prime Minster Has Resigned Amid Mass Protests Demanding Justice For Beirut

 "There's a lot of anger, a lot of rage, people are calling for revenge and justice," Al Jazeera reporter Zeina Khodr said.
 "They say today is about justice for the victims of Tuesday's blast.
 They want politicians hanged, they want politicians executed."

-The resultant protests eventually saw demonstrators overtake the Lebanese economy and foreign ministry buildings, with more than 100 people injured and dozens hospitalized during the violent clashes with police that followed.
+The resultant protests eventually saw demonstrators overtake the Lebanese economy and foreign ministry buildings, with more than 100 people injured and dozens hospitalised during the violent clashes with police that followed.

 Diab's resignation comes amid mounting pressure for a shakeup of power from government elites who have long clung to it.
 On Saturday, before his resignation seemed certain, Diab called for early parliamentary elections to be held in the country, citing the need for "a new political elite and a new parliament."
 At least nine lawmakers and four ministers have already announced their own resignations, saying that they refuse to operate as a part of Lebanon's corrupt and entrenched political structures.